Akshay-Ruplag/Use-of-advanced-regression-techniques-for-home-value-prediction/README.md

 The problem was to create a machine learning model using regression techniques to determine the error of properties in future periods in time.To be specific we had to predict Oct 16,Nov 16,Dec 16,Oct 17,Nov 17,Dec 17.

+The implementation was done in two methods.As a time series forecasting and a constant trend based method.All the implementations can be found above.

 The project was executed along the following phases:

 * Data analysis and visualization